 Having had an exceptional Midget year (2018/2019) playing with the GTHL Toronto Young Nationals winning the Telus Cup(MVP), OHF’s (MVP), Scotiabank GTHL Playoffs, GTHL Midget AAA All Star game selection and winning the Sudbury Nickel Tournament (MVP), I was honoured to have been drafted 1st round, 2nd overall in the U18 Priority Selection Draft and offered a position with the Flint Firebirds as well as having my helmet and picture holding the Telus Cup as part of the North American Championship exhibit in the Hockey Hall of Fame (Toronto).
 In Minor Midget I played with the Toronto Young Nationals and was selected to play in the OHL Gold Cup.

-I've graduated from St. Michael's College School (Toronto) as an accelerated honours student with a 3.91 GPA.
-In grade 11, I played Junior Hockey and Varsity Lacrosse.
-In grade 12, our Varsity Lacrosse team won the CISSA championship.
-I also played Elite Club Level lacrosse (long pole) for one of Canada’s top programs, Edge.
-Outside of my sports and school, I work as a goalie instructor with Piero Greco (NY Islanders Goalie Coach) and run a lacrosse program for inner city kids in Regent Park.
+Graduating from SMCS in 2019 , an accelerated honours student (St Thomas More Society Award) with a 3.92 GPA I played Junior Hockey, Junior Lacrosse and Varsity Lacrosse.
+Outside of school I played Elite Club Level lacrosse (long pole) for one of Canada’s top programs, EDGE and I continue to work as a goalie instructor with Piero Greco (NY Islanders) and Kain Tisi (Kitchener Rangers).
+I also run a summer lacrosse program for inner city kids in Regent Park.